-By mid-spring semester of the junior year, the student's faculty advisor will meet to assess readiness for the field.
+By the middle of the spring semester of the junior year, the student's faculty advisor will meet with them to discuss and assess their academic and professional readiness for the field.
 Following the meeting, the faculty advisor will send a recommendation to the Field Office (completing the Field Education Readiness Form) so that a placement can be made.